Child Proofing is a Must for Baby’s Safety

 Leaving small items within reach of little people is a safety hazard.
 And it’s a common baby proofing mistake.

 Get in the habit of emptying your pockets into an out-of-reach bowl or child proof drawer.
 Place keys on a high hook, and coins in a closed wallet or coin purse that’s stored out of reach.
+If your little one loves keys, invest in a good lock and key toy for safe exploration.

 When it comes to young kids, out of sight equals out of mind.